 People on this list include Mamoni Raisom Goswami and Rosa Parks.While this isn't a list of all female social activists, it does answer the questions "Who are the most famous female social activists?" and "Who are the best female social activists?"

-Sheryl Suzanne Crow is an American singer, songwriter, and guitarist.
-Her music incorporates elements of pop, rock, folk, country and blues.
-She has released eight studio albums, two compilations, a live album and has contributed to a number of film soundtracks.
-She has sold more than 17 million albums in the U.S. and over 50 million albums worldwide.
-Additionally, Crow has garnered nine Grammy Awards from the National Academy of Recording Arts and Sciences.
+Sheryl Suzanne Crow (born February 11, 1962) is an American musician, singer, songwriter, and actress.
+Her music incorporates elements of pop, rock, country, jazz, and blues.
+She has released ten studio albums, four compilations, two live albums, and has contributed to a number of film soundtracks.
+Her songs include "All I Wanna Do", "If It Makes You Happy", "My Favorite Mistake" and the theme song for the 1997 James Bond film Tomorrow Never Dies.
+She has sold more than 50 million albums worldwide.
+Crow has garnered nine Grammy Awards (out of 32 nominations) from the National Academy of Recording Arts and Sciences.
 In addition to her own work, Crow has performed with the Dixie Chicks, ...more on Wikipedia

-Elizabeth Berkley Lauren is an American television, film and theatre actress.
-Berkley's most notable roles were in the television series Saved by the Bell, as the brainy Jessie Spano, and the 1995 Paul Verhoeven film Showgirls. ...more on Wikipedia
+Elizabeth Berkley (born July 28, 1972) is an American actress and reality show personality.
+Berkley's most notable roles were as Jessie Spano in the television series Saved by the Bell, and as Nomi Malone in the 1995 Paul Verhoeven film Showgirls. ...more on Wikipedia